SmartIron/Grunge/README.md

-# Information for Smarte employees
+# Information for Smart Iron Fe employees

 First up, if you would like to add to this documentation, GitHub uses [Markdown](https://daringfireball.net/projects/markdown/) and here's a great 3 minute [GitHub guide](https://guides.github.com/features/mastering-markdown/) on mastering markdown.
 The easiest way to start using GitHub is to use [GitHub Desktop](https://desktop.github.com/).

-The best practice way to add to this documenatation is to [fork](https://help.github.com/articles/fork-a-repo/) and create a [pull request](https://help.github.com/articles/creating-a-pull-request/).
+The best practice way to add to this documentation is to [fork](https://help.github.com/articles/fork-a-repo/) and create a [pull request](https://help.github.com/articles/creating-a-pull-request/).

 - [Unlimited static websites hosted on GitHub with custom domain names](#unlimited-static-websites-hosted-on-github-with-custom-domain-names)
 - [Tasks to do after you first join GitHub](#tasks-to-do-after-you-first-join-github)